 Hi There! π

-My name is Shariar (/ΚΙΛriΛΙΛr/ π).
-I am currently working on AI Safety and Reliability via Interpretability.
-I am particularly interested in how LLMsβ behavior evolves over longer contexts such as multi-turn interactions, how their internal mechanisms can be made interpretable, and how fairness can be ensured through targeted interventions.
+My name is Shariar (/ΚΙΛriΛΙΛr/ π), or simply SK if you prefer.
+I am currently working on using interpretability methods to understand the unreliable and inconsistent behavior of neural networks (particularly LLMs).
+I am particularly interested in how LLMsβ behave in subjective contexts, how their internal mechanisms can be made interpretable, and how we can validate them causally through targeted interventions.

-I am actively seeking PhD opportunities in AI safety, interpretability, and reliability.
+I am actively seeking PhD and Fellowship opportunities in AI safety, interpretability, and behavioral evaluation of LLMs.
 If our research interests align, or youβd like to collaborate, please feel free to reach out !

 In Spring 2026, I joined SPAR

-to work on real-time automated mechanistic interpretability methods for AI safety, under the mentorship of Sriram Balasubramanian.
+to work on real-time automated mechanistic interpretability methods for AI safety and interpretability, under the mentorship of Sriram Balasubramanian.

 Previously, I was a research intern at the NLP Lab in UC Riverside, under Prof. Yue Dong, where I was also fortunate to work with Prof. Kevin Esterling.
 I worked on behavioral evaluation of LLMs, and explored how psychometric and Bayesian modeling techniques can quantify and explain complex social behaviors in LLMs.